General Exam Prep

 Relief and 13 Ways of Representing And Identifying Relief on a Map

-On our topic about relief, We shall now explore the different ways of representing and/or identifying relief on a geographical map.
+Regarding our topic of relief, we shall now explore the different ways of representing and/or identifying relief on a geographical map.

 • Relief is the difference in elevation (or height) between parts of the Earth’s surface